 The Tufts VPN (Virtual Private Network) AnyConnect application from TTS makes this process even more seamless.
 It minimizes the times you need to log in and allows you to access library and Tufts e-resources as if you were on campus.
 We strongly encourage you to download, install, and use it.

 Use this guide to create links to library resources for other members of the Tufts community.
 Links without the proper format may not be accessible to off-campus users.

 Accessing print resources while off-campus

-Tisch Library provides a service called scan & deliver that allows current students, staff and faculty to request scanned copies of print resources that the library owns.
-You can request that we scan one journal article, two chapters, or 20% of a book at any one time.
+Tisch Library's scan and deliver service allows current students, staff, and faculty to request and receive scanned copies of print resources in its collections.
+You can request one journal article, two chapters, or 20% of a book at a time.

 Questions and Troubleshooting

 If you have trouble logging into a resource from off-campus:

 - Make sure that you are using your Tufts username and password.